Robustness of Polynomial Stability with Respect to Sampling: Resolvent conditions for stability of discrete semigroups

 \end{enumerate} \end{prpstn} \begin{proof} a) Assume that $x \in X$ satisfies $\|\Delta^kx\| = o( k^{-\delta} )$ as $k \to \infty$ for some $0 < \delta \leq 1/2$.
 Take $\varepsilon>0$ and $1 < r < 2 $.
 There exists $k_0 \in \mathbb{N}$ such that

 for all $k \geq k_0$.
 We obtain

 by Parseval's equality for vector-valued functions, which can be proved by the scalar-valued Parseval's equality as done for Plancherel's theorem in Section~1.8 of \cite{Arendt2001}.
-Since $r > 1 \geq \sr(\Delta)$, it follows from Lemma~\ref{lem:T_powered} that for each positive integer $k$,
+Noting that the first equality in Lemma~\ref{lem:T_powered} is true also for $k=0$, we have for each positive integer $k$,

 On the other hand, Cauchy's integral theorem implies that for each non-positive integer $k$,

 Therefore, we have from the equality \eqref{eq:parseval} that